THE DELMAS-ORFILLA-ROUVIÈRE MUSEUM (DOR)

 2014

-A huge donation at the origin of the Delmas-Orfilla-Rouvière Museum
+A generous donation that led to the creation of the Delmas-Orfilla-Rouvière Museum

-In 2011, the Faculty of Medicine accepted an exceptional donation: the collections of the former Delmas-Orfila-Rouvière anatomical museums, formerly located on the premises of the Faculty of Medicine in Paris, estimated to contain more than 8,000 items dating from the19th and20th centuries.
-With this donation, Montpellier's anatomical collections now total more than 13,600 items classified as historical monuments.
+In 2011, the Faculty of Medicine accepted an exceptional donation: the collections of the former Delmas-Orfila-Rouvière anatomical museums, which were once housed within the premises of the Paris Faculty of Medicine—a collection estimated to contain more than 8,000 items dating from the19th and20th centuries.
+With this donation, Montpellier’s anatomical collections now number more than 13,600 items classified as historic monuments.

-Three physicians and anatomists contributed to the enrichment of the Parisian collections during the19th and20th centuries : Mateu Josep Bonaventura Orfila, physician and founder of the anatomy department at the Paris School of Medicine in 1844, followed by Henri Rouvière (1876-1952) and André Delmas (1910-1999).
+Three physicians and anatomists contributed to the expansion of the Parisian collections during the19th and20th centuries : Mateu Josep Bonaventura Orfila, the physician who founded the anatomy laboratory at the Paris School of Public Health in 1844, followed by Henri Rouvière (1876–1952) and André Delmas (1910–1999).

-This remarkable educational collection is complemented by a special collection from Pierre Spitzner's (1833-1896) traveling museum.
-In 1856, he founded the Grand Musée Anatomique et Ethnologique(Great Anatomical and Ethnological Museum) in Paris, which later became a traveling anatomical museum in Northern Europe before settling permanently in Brussels in the 1920s to 1960s.
-As traveling museums were intended to attract the general public at fairs as a lucrative attraction, some of the pieces in the collection (299 pieces) are spectacular in nature, such as the Venuses.
+In addition to this remarkable educational collection is a special collection from the traveling museum of Pierre Spitzner (1833–1896).
+In 1856, he founded the Grand Musée Anatomique et Ethnologiquein Paris, which later became a traveling fairground anatomical museum in Northern Europe before settling permanently in Brussels from the 1920s to the 1960s.
+Since traveling museums were designed to attract the general public at fairgrounds as profit-driven attractions, some pieces in the collection (299 items) are of a spectacular nature, such as the Venus figures.

-In 2014, the Delmas-Orfila-Rouvière exhibition hall was inaugurated in the historic building to showcase a selection of the most beautiful pieces from the Paris collections.
+In 2014, the Delmas-Orfila-Rouvière exhibition hall was opened in the historic building to showcase a selection of the finest pieces from the Parisian collections.

 The Sleeping Venus

-A wax automaton equipped with a breathing mechanism, the Sleeping Venus was the only piece in Pierre Spitzner's (1833-1896) traveling anatomical museum collection to be exhibited outside the traveling museum.
+A wax automaton equipped with a breathing mechanism, the Sleeping Venus was the only piece in the collection of Pierre Spitzner’s (1833–1896) traveling anatomical museum to be displayed outside the fairground booth.

-Its role?
-To attract the curiosity of the public and invite them inside the fairground booth, which presented the scientific and medical news of the day, as well as a broad overview of common diseases entitled "social hygiene collection," for the purposes of moralization and education.
+Its purpose?
+To pique the public’s curiosity and entice them to step inside the fairground booth, which showcased the latest scientific and medical developments of the time, as well as a broad overview of common diseases titled “social hygiene collection,” for the purposes of moral instruction and education.

 Honoré Fragonard

-Honoré Fragonard (1732–1799) was director and professor of anatomy at the National Veterinary School of Alfort for six years (1766–1771) before being appointed director of anatomical studies at the École Pratique in Paris.
-He is best known for his dry anatomical preparations, which he sometimes staged in an artistic manner.
+Honoré Fragonard (1732–1799) served as director and professor of anatomy at the National Veterinary School of Alfort for six years (1766–1771) before being appointed director of anatomical studies at the École Pratique de Paris; he is best known for his anatomical specimens, which he sometimes arranged in artistic compositions.

-The Delmas-Orfila-Rouvière room displays two natural specimens created by Honoré Fragonard.
-One of them is a natural anatomical preparation of a monkey showing its mummified muscular system.
+The Delmas-Orfila-Rouvière Room displays two natural history specimens created by Honoré Fragonard.
+One of them is a natural anatomical specimen of a monkey showing its mummified muscular system.

-Impressive for its musculature and expressive gaze, Louis Auzoux's anatomical model of a gorilla is a life-size dissection model that reveals the animal's complex anatomy.
+With its impressive musculature and expressive gaze, Louis Auzoux’s anatomical gorilla model is a life-size skeleton that reveals the animal’s full anatomical complexity.

 Napoleon III received a female gorilla from Gabon as a diplomatic gift.
-After expressing his desire to the Emperor to dissect a large ape, Louis Auzoux was fortunate enough to obtain the gorilla, which had been transported from Gabon in a barrel of alcohol, upon its death in 1863.
+After expressing his wish to the Emperor to dissect a great ape, Louis Auzoux was fortunate enough to obtain the gorilla—preserved in a barrel of alcohol and transported from Gabon—upon the animal’s death in 1863.

-The historical heritage of the Faculty of Medicine is managed by the Department of Scientific Culture and Historical Heritage(DCSPH) and two of its services (University of Montpellier).
+The historical heritage of the Faculty of Medicine is managed by the Office of Scientific Culture and Historical Heritage(DCSPH) and two of its departments (University of Montpellier).